-The test impact speed is 6.2m/s (meeters per second) for bike, equestrian and snow helmets.
+The test impact speed is 6.2m/s (meters per second) for bike, equestrian, and snow helmets.
 For motorcycle and motocross helmets, we use an impact speed of 7.5m/s.

 We test the helmet in three areas based on real accident data and an evaluation of the most common impact points.
-And we select the impact direction for eac points to result in rotation around all three anatomical axes X, Y and Z.
+And we select the impact direction for each point to result in rotation around all three anatomical axes X, Y and Z.

 The human head is more sensitive to rotation around the X (rear-to-front) and Z (vertical) axes compared to rotation around the Y axis (ear-to-ear).